 - Construction of the Social Science & History Center, which includes eight classrooms, a faculty workroom, and a large meeting room for cross-disciplinary learning.

-- Construction of the 28,000 square foot Alonso Ancira Event Center which is the home to school-wide events like the Passport gala and graduation as well as athletic events and PE classes.
-The Ancira Event Center includes a large patio which overlooks the Salado Creek Basin and acts as an additional space for students and teams to meet.
+- Construction of the 28,000 square foot Alonso Ancira Event Center which is the home to school-wide events including Commencement and Passport as well as athletic events and PE classes.
+The Ancira Event Center includes the Kelleher Family Pavilion, a large patio which overlooks the Salado Creek Basin and acts as an additional space for students and teams to meet.

 - Addition of the Kim & Rod Lewis Track & Field which includes a resurfaced track, state-of-the-art artificial turf field, and the Greehey Family Grandstands with comfortable seating for spectators.
 Also at the complex is the Ruth Bowman Russell Field House that includes a concession stand for fans, press box for announcers and referees, ample storage space, and a covered patio for viewing the games.